 Following them on social media is a great start.
 Little by little, you can make friends and start paving your way into working in the USA as an actor.

-The American entertainment industry operates differently than in many other countries.
+The American entertainment industry operates differently that in many other countries.
 If you are a foreign actor, familiarize yourself with:

-Be prepared for a range of opportunities, from commercials and web series to independent films and major productions.
+Be prepared for various opportunities, from commercials and web series to independent films and major productions.
 Flexibility and adaptability are essential as you navigate the American acting business.

 First impressions matter.
 Your headshot and resume (AKA your “actor package”) are your calling cards.
 Invest in high-quality headshots that showcase your versatility and professionalism.
 Craft a compelling resume that highlights: